oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

     :alt: Varying Tgeo and Q of the GCHP

 The results are shown in the figure above.
-As before, the Python code for creating the plot can be found in the script (Referenz plot Skript).
+As before, the Python code for creating the plot can be found in the plot script (Referenz plot Skript).
+The partial load behaviour of the GCHP, which results from the characteristic lines of the efficiencies of the individual components, can be recognised in the curves shown.

 Conclusion